OthmaneHachad/text-2-sql-financial-benchmarks/finsql/RESULTS_0.md

 - Unreplaced placeholders
 - Missing complex JOINs

 **Verdict**: FinSQL is a solid approach but requires high-quality training data and careful calibration design.
-For better results, consider DIN-SQL or hybrid approaches that don't rely on fine-tuning.

 ---